Best Film for the Nikon F100

 Negative film has a greater amount of latitude when compared to reversal film.
 That is a reason it is regarded as challenging to work with.

 Dynamic range represents the difference between the highlights and shadows details of a picture that can be recorded.
 Parts of a picture that do not fit within this range will be rendered as completely black underexposed shadows or totally white overexposed highlights.

 A bigger dynamic range is advantageous due to the fact that it helps make shooting in a wide variety of lighting situations easier.

 - Slide film 6-8 stops

-Most commercially available 35mm film offered for sale at this point has a DX code.
-This enables cameras to automatically detect and set the ISO when the film canister is loaded.
+All commercially available 35mm film sold today has DX encoding.
+This makes it possible for cameras to automatically detect and set the ISO when the canister is loaded into the camera.